tomhicz/ebook-audiobook-library/README.md

 `deleteService(id):Boolean!`

 Note: when you add authors or services, you need to specify their id.
-Author and Service namse must be unique, so if you use the wrong id then an error will be generated.
+Author and Service names must be unique, so if you use the wrong id then an error will be generated.